linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 kubectl --context=west -n linkerd-multicluster get all
 ```

-Both clusters are now running the multicluster control plane and ready to start
+Every cluster is now running the multicluster control plane and ready to start
 mirroring services.
 We'll want to link the clusters together now!

 ## Linking the clusters